THE ULTIMATE LEG WORKOUT GUIDE

 You might be surprised to know that deadlifts are not my pick for the posterior chain.
 Instead, I’m going with the Barbell Hip Thrust.

 BARBELL HIP THRUST

-If your main goal is building strength and muscle mass, the Barbell Hip Thrust allows you to use a heavier load.
-So, it’s perfect as a strength and muscle builder.
+If your main goal is building lower body strength and muscle mass, the Barbell Hip Thrust allows you to use a heavier load.
+So, it’s perfect for strength and muscle growth.

 HOW TO DO IT: Place your feet at shoulder width.
 Lie with your upper body and feet flat on the floor.
 Bend your knees at a 90-degree angle.
 Place your shoulder and head on a bench or stable box.
 Rest the barbell on your pelvis near your hip flexors.
 Adjust your hands so you have a grip at shoulder width or just outside of shoulder width.
 Contract your glutes and drive your hips up.
 Squeeze through the hamstrings.
 Pause at the top and slowly lower yourself to the starting position.